kili-technology/automl/README.md

 ### Label errors on Kili
 Note: for image classification, object detection and image segmentation projects only.

-The error is human, fortunately there are methods to detect potential annotation problems. `label_errors.py` allows to identify potential problems and create a 'potential_label_error' filter on the project's asset exploration view:
+Labeling mistakes happen.
+Fortunately, we provide methods to detect potential annotation problems. `label_errors.py` allows to identify potential problems and create a 'potential_label_error' filter on the project's asset exploration view:

 ```bash
 kiliautoml label_errors \